-- Where a regiment is stationed and when it arrived
+- Where a regiment was stationed and when it arrived

 Where a regiment was stationed is a crucial piece of data and should not be overlooked.
-Once you know where an officer served in India, you can start to explore the history of the region and see if his service overlaps with any important events.
+Once you know where an officer served in India, you can start to explore the history of the region and see if his service overlaps with any important events in the area.

-Below is an extract from the July 1918 Indian Army List which records the British officers attached to the 74th Punjabis.
-The first column records the date of an officer’s first commission and the second a soldier’s name.
+Below is an extract from the July 1918 Indian Army List which lists the British officers attached to the 74th Punjabis.
+The first column recorded the date of an officer’s first commission and the second their name.
 You can find out a full name by looking at an officer’s entry at the start of the list.
-Take a note of the officer’s commission date as often the officer isn’t on the page he should be and if you’ll have to use his commission date to find him.
-The third column records when the officer was promoted to that rank, the fourth column when he was appointed to the unit and the last column is for remarks.
+Take note of the officer’s commission date as often the officer isn’t on the page he should be and you’ll have to use his commission date to find him.
+The third column recorded when the officer was promoted to that rank, the fourth when he was appointed to the unit and the last column is for any remarks.
 I’ve written a list of common Indian Army abbreviations and acronyms which will help you to decipher the jargon found in the Indian Army Lists: Indian Army Abbreviations and Acronyms.

 An officer’s entry in the British officer lists will record:

 - Full name including any middle names

 - Date of their appointment to the Indian Army

 - Remarks column usually recording which unit they are serving with

 The Indian Army List also contains a wide variety of additional information:

 - Holders of Orders, and awards for gallantry (January and July lists)